apache/datasketches-postgresql/README.md

    - sudo make install
    - in the database console: create extension datasketches;

-<h2>Building and installing from source</h2>
+<h2>Building and installing from GitHub or Apache archive</h2>

-   - Clone or download from GitHub, or download from Apache archive this datasketches-postgresql code and the core library datasketches-cpp
+   - Clone or download from GitHub, or download from Apache archive both the datasketches-postgresql code and the core library datasketches-cpp (version mentioned above)
    - Place the core library as a subdirectory (or a link to it) inside of the datasketches-postgresql like so:
       - datasketches-cpp
       - datasketches-postgresql